Objective frequentist uncertainty quantification for atmospheric CO$_2$ retrievals: Numerical results

 An important point to highlight is that $\bm{\mu}_a \neq \bm{\mu}_{\bm{x}}$ and $\bm{\Sigma}_a \neq \bm{\Sigma}_{\bm{x}}$.
-For OCO-2, the prior mean $\bm{\mu}_a$ varies in space and time but is dependent in part on climatology and expert knowledge.
-Further, $\bm{\Sigma}_a$ is the same for all retrievals.
 Therefore, the true conditions, represented through $\bm{\mu}_{\bm{x}}$ and $\bm{\Sigma}_{\bm{x}}$ in our simulations, will be different from the prior mean and covariance.
 This misspecification is a real challenge for the operational retrievals and a source of bias \cite{nguyen2019}.
+The prior model and the generative model are visualized and compared in detail in the Supplement \cite{Patil2021Supp} which also contains a visualization of the spatial dependence structure of the state vectors.